amiwrpremium/ts-wallex/README.md

 You can find the full documentation for the Wallex API [here](https://api-docs.wallex.ir).

-For detailed documentation on available methods and their usage, refer to the [API documentation](https://api-docs.wallex.ir).
+For detailed documentation on available methods and their usage, refer to the [Library documentation](https://amiwrpremium.github.io/ts-wallex/).

 ## License